-The Wi-Fi Alliance introduced on Monday at CES a new WiFi protocol and standard WPA3 that will enhance Wi-Fi network security protections and simplify Wi-Fi security configuration for users and service providers.
+The Wi-Fi Alliance introduced a new WiFi protocol and standard WPA3 that will enhance Wi-Fi network security protections and simplify Wi-Fi security configuration for users and service providers.

 The Wi-Fi Alliance organization sets the standards for Wi-Fi safety and has certified 35,000 Wi-Fi products.
 The new standard will be the first since WPA2 was established over a decade ago to secure all modern protected Wi-Fi networks.